drakelamyh/Python_TicTacToe/README.md

 Making use of Python to create a Tic Tac Toe game.

-Please request for permission before cloning or forking a copy for your own use.
+Note: All codes belong to drakelamyh.
+Kindly request for permission before cloning or forking a copy.